 It is easy and common to find fault in religious beliefs; it is much more difficult to find out the good points of everyone's beliefs.
 One has to understand semantics, psychology, and many other subjects to see why people are attracted to a particular belief system or a particular culture.

 Distal and proximal are medical terms.
-Distal means distance.
-Proximal means close.
+Distal means that two parts of the body are distance from each other, whereas proximal means two parts of the body are close together.
 The head is distal to the feet.
 The heart is proximal to lungs.
-So one world is closer to us and the world is distant.

 The distal world is measured by scientific instruments directly.
 It best described in terms of mathematics.
 One could visualize it as vast swirl of force fields and quantum particles.
 There is no color, sound, feel, taste or smell here.
 It also can be seen as just massive amounts of numbers.